18F/handbook/CONTRIBUTING.md

 - _do not merge yet:_ Delay merging this pull request until the label has been removed
 - _help wanted:_ Need additional assistance
-- _In Porgress:_ Currently being worked on
+- _In progress:_ Currently being worked on
-- _Into is incorrect/outdated:_ The current information that is there needs tending to
+- _info is incorrect/outdated:_ The current information that is there needs tending to
-- _Need new Content:_ There is information that is not present that should exist
+- _new content needed:_ There is information that is not present that should exist
-- _< 2 hours:_ Easy peazy, lemon squeezy
+- _<2 hours:_ Easy peazy, lemon squeezy
 - _2-4 hours:_ Hold my callz
 - _>4 hours:_ Ooph, its a doozy!